Covestro Group at a Glance – Circular Economy and Climate Neutrality

 New Business Models, Digitalization, and Transparency in the Value Creation Cycle

-It is critically important for the transformation to a that at the end of the life cycle of a material, the necessary information is available to choose a suitable recycling method.
+It is critically important for the transformation to a circular economy that at the end of the life cycle of a material, the necessary information is available to choose a suitable recycling method.
 Covestro is involved in the Circularise Plastics project along with Circularise, The Hague (Netherlands), and DOMO Chemicals, Leuna (Germany).
 The objective of the project is to develop an open blockchain standard for establishing a data exchange protocol.

 Covestro also implements digital processes to support technology development as part of the circular project portfolio.
 “In silico” catalyst development, in which the sequence of chemical reactions and the effect of different catalyst structures are calculated with computer-based methods, and simulation of reactions are common methods in digital chemistry that are applied in this context.
 We use our expertise in digitalization to develop important polymer feedstocks based on alternative raw materials.
 Covestro additionally concentrates on closing material loops in a number of different applications in the product portfolio.
 This includes partnerships and new business models aimed at adding value for our customers, for example, by marketing recycled products.
 In this way, modern data science methods support adaptation to future value chains.